bregman-arie/devops-exercises/exercises/grafana/README.md

 <details>
 <summary>In which OS can we install Grafana</summary><br><b>

-[Grafana Docs](https://grafana.com/docs/grafana/latest/installation/requirements/): Grafana can be installed on any platform, it is however only supported on the following platforms
+[Grafana Docs](https://grafana.com/docs/grafana/latest/installation/requirements/): Grafana can be installed on any platform, it is however only supported on the following platforms:
 - Windows
 - MacOS
 - Debian / Ubuntu